jsimonrichard/ds2-problematic-internet-use/report/report.typ

 To tackle this, the Spearman's Rank Test was used to test for correlation as it did not require the data to be normally distributed.

 After running the test for PCIAT Total and Age, the test yielded extremely small p-values which indicated that these 2 features did in fact have some sort of relationship.
-The Spearman Correlation statistic indicates that there is a montonic relationship, meaning as age increases, so does the PCIAT Total score.
+The Spearman Correlation statistic indicates that there is a monotonic relationship, meaning as age increases, so does the PCIAT Total score.

 Next, as a supplement to the Spearman Rank test performed on PCIAT Total and Age, the same test was used on all individual PCIAT questions and Age.
 When ran, all 20 tests yielded the same result of extremely small p-values and a statistically significant monotonic relationship.